FAQs for Graduate Students

 - Do students receive funding from the CEE Department?

 - The department recognizes that providing financial aid is necessary in recruiting the best students.
-Thus, top admitted students will be offered financial aid packages.
-In order to be considered for UC Davis Campus Fellowships, make sure to submit a completed admission application and fellowship application by January 5th.
+Thus, top admitted students will often be offered financial aid packages.
+In order to be considered for UC Davis Campus Fellowships, make sure to submit a completed admission application and fellowship application by December 15th.

 - How many students receive funding from the department?

 - The amount of students who receive funding from the department vary each year.
-On average, approximately 90% of MS students are partially funded at some point in their academic career and about 61% of MS students secure funding each quarter.
+On average, approximately 90% of MS students are partially funded at some point in their academic career and about 60% of MS students secure funding each quarter.
+Many of our MS students will not receive a initial funding offer at time of recruitment, but find funding opportunities throughout their degree program.
 For PhD students, approximately 92% are fully or partially funded in some way (internal and external sources).
 About 75% of our PhD students are fully funded.
 Partial funding might include some quarter of full funding and other quarters with no funding, or a funding level below that of what the Office of Graduate Studies considers “full support.”

 - What type of funding is available to new students?